 Financial Tools / Capital Fund

-The Capital Fund, the credit card alternative, is part of a debt free lifestyle.
+The capital fund is the credit card alternative.
+You buy stuff from savings you plan for these specific items.
+The capital fund is part of a debt free lifestyle.
 It mimics depreciation, an established business practice that provides systematically for regular replacement of equipment.
-It is akin to corporations' capital budgets.
+It is akin to capital budgets of businesses.
 And it compliments your operating budget.
 Simplistically, to replace an item costing $1000 with a ten-year life, corporations would set aside $100 yearly for ten years.
 At year ten, they replace the item and repeat the procedure.
-Imagine interest you would not incur if you had a credit card alternative that allowed you to pay cash for everything except a home--using a credit card and paying the full balance monthly counts as paying cash.
+Imagine interest you would not incur if you had a credit card alternative that allowed you to pay cash for everything except a home—using a credit card and paying the full balance monthly counts as paying cash.

-Model the debt free lifestyle for your children.
-They should get a clear picture of how to live the debt free lifestyle.
-You can tell them about what's involved, but the need to see you living debt free.
-The Capital Fund is an ideal tool to teach your children the debt free lifestyle; but it does not detract from your modelling how to live debt free.
+Encourage children to start a capital fund.
+Model this debt free lifestyle for your them.
+They should get a clear picture of how to live this debt free lifestyle.
+You can tell them what's involved, but they need to see you living debt free.
+Teach your children to build savings and then spend from these savings for specifc previpusly agreed items.

 Most of all, decide not to buy items on credit, use your credit card only as a check.
 Get advice from an independent financial advisor who does not sell financial products.
 Still, even if you have the funds available, before spending, use the Affordability Index as a guide.
 If you don't use this procedure, ensure you follow a similar practice before spending.
 And ensure you ask God to confirm the spending decision.